ORLANDO DUI LAWYER

 Whether the fact that you declined to perform a roadside exercise or submit to a chemical test depends on the particular facts and circumstances of your case.
 Florida criminal law provides that when a law enforcement officer has sufficient legal cause to believe that a driver has committed the criminal act of driving under the influence, then the officer can ask the driver to participate in roadside agility exercise or blood, breath or urine test.

-The fact that the driver refused does not usually elicit a Fifth Amendment violation of the privilege against self-incrimination because the refusal is relevant to the driver’s consciousness of guilt.
 Therefore, if the driver declines to take the test, the prosecutor can usually introduce this evidence.
 It will be up to your defense attorney to argue that the refusal proves no such thing.
-We can point out how absurd the exercises (we are not allowed to call them “tests”) are and how they do not actually test your “normal faculties.”
+Our DUI lawyers can point out how absurd the exercises (we are not allowed to call them “tests”) are and how they do not actually test your “normal faculties.”

 Additional Resources